Colorado Preservation, Inc. (CPI)

 History Colorado (HC)

 (Formerly Colorado Historical Society) History Colorado is a state entity with satellite museums around the state along with the Colorado History Center in Denver with its associated research departments.
 HC is the umbrella for all of the state programs related to history and preservation. www.historycolorado.org

 State Historic Preservation Office/State Historic Preservation Officer (SHPO)

 The term SHPO is used in two ways.
-It refers to the office as an entity, as well as to the person designated by the State to be the head of all state related activities associated with history and historic preservation.
-The person who is SHPO also serves as President and CEO of History Colorado.
-The current President/SHPO is Ed Nichols.
+It refers to the office as an entity, as well as to the person designated by the State to be the head of all state-related activities associated with history and historic preservation.
+The SHPO also serves as the Executive Director of History Colorado.
+The current Executive Director/SHPO is Dawn DiPrince.
 In Colorado, two people are designated as Deputy SHPOs. www.historycolorado.org

-State Historical Fund (SHF): SHF is a part of History Colorado.
-When Colorado voters approved limited stakes gaming, they also committed a percentage of the gaming taxes to the SHF.
+State Historical Fund (SHF): SHF is part of History Colorado.
+When Colorado voters approved limited-stakes gaming, they also committed a percentage of the gaming taxes to the SHF.
 SHF offers grants for historic preservation, archaeological work, survey work, and interpretation and educational projects associated with Colorado’s history.
 SHF also partners with the Colorado Department of Agriculture for the Centennial Farm and Ranch Program.
-Steve Turner, the Director of the State Historical Fund, serves as one of two Deputy SHPOs. www.historycolorado.org

 Certified Local Government Program (CLG)